thegenemyers/FASTGA/README.md

 in a separate .1ano file that has the same location and root name as the target GDB.
 Further, GIXmake has been upgraded so that you can specify multiple .1ano files on the command line, and the GIX will be masked with the union of these.
 Note carefully that the only way to change the mask encoded in a GIX is to rebuild the GIX.
-By default FastGA now does not use the soft mask in the GIX's of the genomes, but the -M flag instructs it to so so.
+By default FastGA now does not use the soft mask (if present) in the GIX's of the genomes, but the -M flag instructs it to so so.
 You can also now follow each FastGA genome argument with a list of masks to apply (syntactically a primary argument beginning with #) in which case the GIX's will be rebuilt with the specified mask(s) and FastGA will soft mask accordingly.
 Lastly, GDBtoFA and GDBshow now take an optional